 Students take vacation at designated times which will be posted one academic year ahead.
 Students receive 2 weeks off a year in addition to the break when the university closes between the Christmas and New Year holidays.
-Students are granted an additional 5 days a year for personal, flexible time off which may be used for vacation, illness, appointments, or interviews.
+Students are granted an additional 5 days per year while in years 2 and 3 of clinical practice for personal, flexible time off which may be used for vacation, illness, appointments, or interviews.
 Personal time may carry over from year to year.
 Scheduled personal time off needs to be approved by the program director and should be requested 14 days in advance.
 Students are prohibited from taking personal time for vacation during scheduled final exams and discouraged from taking days off during specialty clinical experiences such as pediatric, obstetric, and cardiac rotations.